juhasev/sample-ninja-help/email-templates.md

 ## Email templates
 Manage email templates per sub-panel.
+You may create unlimited prewritten templates for different types of projects, seasonal occasions, or other purposes.
 The email templates are divided into the following three categories.

 #### Invitations
 The invitation email templates are used by projects to send invitation emails to panelists.